Small cell: Future mobile networks

 Small cells are an integral part of LTE networks.
 In 3G networks, small cells are viewed as an offload technique.
-In 4G networks, the principle of heterogeneous network (HetNet) is introduced where the mobile network is constructed with layers of small and large cells.
+In 4G networks, the principle of heterogeneous networks (HetNet) is introduced where the mobile network is constructed with layers of small and large cells.
 In LTE, all cells will be self-organizing, drawing upon the principles laid down in current Home NodeB (HNB), the 3GPP term for residential femtocells.

 Future innovations in radio access design introduce the idea of an almost flat architecture where the difference between a small cell and a macrocell depends on how many cubes are stacked together.

 The transmitting signal from Macro Base Station (MBS) weakens quickly once the MBS signal reaches indoors.
 Femtocells provide a solution to the difficulties present in macrocell-based system.
 Thus, Femto Base Station (FBS) network coverage is one of the prime concerns in indoor environment to get good quality of service (QoS).